-To apply: Please provide a letter (one to two pages) highlighting how attending a SUNYLA conference will increase your understanding of the profession.
-In your letter, include one paragraph that describes a challenge facing academic libraries that you are interested in learning about in more depth.
+To apply: Please provide a letter (1-2 pages) that describes how attending this SUNYLA conference will increase your understanding of the profession.
+In your letter, include one paragraph that describes a challenge facing academic libraries that you are interested in learning more about.

-The essay will be judged on the following criteria:
+The letter will be judged on the following criteria:

-- Overall letter quality, including appropriate business letter format
+- Overall letter quality and tone, including appropriate business letter format

-The Daniel F. Kissane Scholarship Committee will review the letters and notify the recipient by May 11, 2018.
+The SUNYLA Scholarship Committee will review the letters and notify the recipient by May 10, 2019.